joshraphael/retroachievements/Guides/SOS/guide.md

 - the number of points they contribute toward the best ending calculation
 - their stamina values, which determines how long they can be active before complaining about needing to rest

-Some passengers require doing certain tasks or speaking in certain ways to recruit them, and this information is included as well.
+Some passengers require doing certain tasks or speaking in certain ways to rescue them, and this information is included as well.

+<a name="survivor-ismay"></a>
 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/40667.png">

 <big><pre>